-Chlamydia / Gonorrhea PDPT Distribution Program
+Chlamydia / Gonorrhea EPT Distribution Program

-PDPT is not intended as a first-line partner management strategy.
+Expedited partner therapy (EPT) is not intended as a first-line partner management strategy.
 It is an evidence-based alternative for treating sex partners who are unable or unlikely to visit a health center.
 This program is intended for uninsured or underinsured sex partners of patients diagnosed with a CT/GC infection.

-Through the CT/GC PDPT Distribution Program, California clinic sites and local health jurisdictions (LHJs) are supplied with free medication to give, when appropriate, to their patients diagnosed with chlamydia and/or gonorrhea.
+Through the CT/GC EPT Distribution Program, California clinic sites and local health jurisdictions (LHJs) are supplied with free medication to give, when appropriate, to their patients diagnosed with chlamydia and/or gonorrhea.
 Patients deliver the medication to their sex partners without the partners needing to be examined or evaluated by a clinician prior to treatment.
 Additionally, LHJs implementing Expedited Partner Therapy (EPT) programs outside of a clinical setting may provide the free medication to patients and/or their sex partners through field-delivered treatment (FDT).

 Eligible clinic sites and/or LHJs that agree to the program requirements must register for the program through our online system.
 Learn more about program registration.

 Registered CT/GC EPT Distribution Program clinic sites and/or LHJs may order free CT/GC medication through our online system.
 Learn more about ordering free medication.